brunocampos01/allstate-claims-severity/README.md

  - [virtual environment](src/environment/README.md)
  - [container](src/environment/README.md)

-3. In terminal running command `jupyter-notebook` and navigate in this repository: `challenge-keyrus/notebooks`
+3. In terminal running command `jupyter-notebook` and navigate in this repository: `notebooks`

 ##### NOTES
 - All the development was done using **virtualenv**.